flutter-it/docs/docs/documentation/watch_it/watch_ordering_rules.md

 ## Safe Exceptions to the Rule

 ::: tip Understanding When Conditionals Are Safe
-The ordering rule only matters when **subsequent watches** exist.
-If a watch is conditional but **no watches follow it**, there's no order disruption!
+The ordering rule only matters when watches **may or may not be called on the SAME execution path**.

+- **Conditional watches at the end** - safe because no watches follow
+- **Early returns** - always safe because they create separate execution paths
 :::

 ### ✅ Conditional Watches at the END